batchful/batch/README.md

 # batchful
 A simple and easy-to use batch directory organizer.

-No installation needed -- just run the `.bat` file in the desired folder.
+No installation needed -- just run the `.bat` / `.exe` file in the desired folder.

 ## Usage
 Paste the program in the directory you wish to organize and run it.